 The Importance of PCB Layer Configuration

-When two PCB traces run parallel over a distance, a high-speed signal on one trace can interfere with the quality of the parallel trace.
-Designers can avoid this crosstalk by increasing the distance between the traces if the two traces are on the same surface or inserting a ground/power plane between them if the two traces are adjacent.
+When two PCB traces run alongside each other, a high-speed signal on one can affect the quality of the other.
+Designers can prevent this interference by using a suitable PCB stackup.
+They can achieve this by increasing the distance between the traces when they are on the same surface.
+Or, they can add a ground/power plane between them when they are adjacent.

-As signal speeds increase (especially above 100MHz), the lack of capacitance can lead to a failure to meet EMI regulations.
-This problem cannot be solved by mounting discrete capacitors with high inductance.
-Designers can create interplace capacitance by placing power and ground planes near each other.
 The distance between the two is typically less than three mils.
 Fabricators are able to get the impedance of a stackup correct, but they cannot account for two other factors.
-This is the responsibility of the PCB designer as they are the ones who know the requirements in the design rules and how to implement them.
+The PCB designer is responsible because they understand the design rules and how to apply them.

 PCB Stackup and Materials